Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

-Water leakage refers to water that is abstracted, treated, or introduced into a system but does not reach its intended destination due to physical losses (drips, pipe bursts, underground leaks) or apparent losses (metering errors, fraud, illegal connections).
+Water leakage is water that is abstracted, treated, or introduced into a distribution system but does not reach its intended destination because of real (physical) losses (pipe bursts, leaking joints, underground seepage, reservoir overflows) or apparent (commercial) losses (metering under-registration, data errors, unauthorised consumption).
+It is a central concern in urban water security and in the efficient management of supply networks.

 Real losses (physical):